ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

 ~~~
 import ase.build
+from ase.visualize import view

 g2_n2 = ase.build.molecule('N2')
-show(g2_n2)
+view(g2_n2, viewer='ngl')
 ~~~
 {: .python}

 <img src="../fig/N2.png" alt="image of N2" width="100">

-- If we inspect the type of `g2_n2` we see that it is an `Atoms` object, just like that we created manually in earlier chapters.
+- If we inspect the type of `g2_n2` we see that it is an `Atoms` object, just like that we created manually in earlier episodes.

 ~~~
 type(g2_n2)